BenjaminSmall94/reading-notes/Code301/Class-14.md

 3. Give an example of how a diverse company can serve a diverse user base or vise-versa.
    Having more women on a team allows the team to develop products that serve women better becuase they better understand what women require.
 The reading gave a similar example about left-handed people!

+## Things I want to know more about

+The best ways to encourage diversity of thought in technology.